Microsoft Azure

 Figure 3 - Enterprise App Overview Page

-5. Record the Enterprise App Object ID.
+5. Record the Enterprise App Object ID (3aca… in the above screenshot)

 6. Initialize Azure Cloud Shell or another shell environment.